3 customer service goals to master (and how AI helps you do it)

 Key metrics: Measure Customer Satisfaction Score (CSAT), usually on a scale of 1-10 where 10 is most satisfied.
 A higher score can increase trust, which can lead to more sales and higher profits.

-2. Maintain speed and efficiently in resolving queries
+2. Maintain speed and efficiency in resolving queries

 A faster service helps to create a positive impression of your company and can lead to an increase in customer satisfaction.
 Customers who get their problems solved quickly and accurately are more likely to come back to you because of that positive experience.

-Key metrics: Measure the speed of your service by monitoring the average First Contact Resolution (FCR) ― the percentage of customer issues resolved on the first attempt, and the First Response Time (FRT).
-This is how long it takes for a customer to receive a response from your customer service team, starting from the moment you first receive their enquiry.
+Key metrics: Measure the speed of your service by monitoring the average First Contact Resolution (FCR) (the percentage of customer issues resolved on the first attempt), and the First Response Time (FRT) (how long it takes for a customer to receive a response from your customer service team, starting from the moment you first receive their enquiry).

 To calculate your average FRT, take the sum of all your response times and divide it by the total number of enquiries you received in a given space of time.